dan-online/slingshot/README.md

-> http server with promises, callbacks or events to suit your needs
+> Slingshot, the http server with promises, callbacks or events to suit your needs

 <img src="src/assets/slingshot.png" width="200px">